PeptaHub

 Research summary

 Randomized trials demonstrate nafarelin 400 mcg/day equivalent to danazol for endometriosis pain relief, with a more favorable androgenic side effect profile.
-Approximately 80% of patients report significant improvement in dysmenorrhea, pelvic pain, and dyspareunia after 6 months of treatment.
+In randomized clinical trials, approximately 80% of endometriosis patients reported significant improvement in dysmenorrhea, pelvic pain, and dyspareunia after 6 months of treatment.
 Bone mineral density decreases by 3–5% during 6-month treatment, typically recovering within 6–12 months post-treatment.
 For central precocious puberty, nafarelin 1600–1800 mcg/day suppresses pubertal hormones and decelerates bone age advancement, preserving final adult height.
 Long-term follow-up data confirm normal fertility after treatment discontinuation.[1][2][3][4][5]

 📄This section cites 5 peer-reviewed sources.
 View all references →